-The new General Data Protection Regulation (GDPR) came in to force on Friday 25 May 2018.
+The General Data Protection Regulation (GDPR) came in to force on Friday 25 May 2018.

-These regulations will apply to you and your work
+These regulations apply to you and your work

 If you access, use, or store personal information about living people - (GDPR calls this ‘processing personal information') - you will need to understand the GDPR and how to comply with it.

 If any staff you line manage (or students you teach) process this kind of data, you will all need to understand the GDPR.
 The regulations will also apply to mailing lists that you use to send information about College activities to individuals.

 What do you mean by personal data?

 - Information about or relating to a living person